ismyrnow/leaflet-groupedlayercontrol/README.md

 Leaflet layer control with support for grouping overlays together.
 Also supports making groups exclusive (radio instead of checkbox).

 > This project is looking for a maintainer.
 Interested?
-Contact me on Twitter: [@ismyrnow](https://twitter.com/ismyrnow).
+Open an issue.

 ![preview](preview.png)